rich-iannone/splitr/README.md

 <1>
 ```

-After executing the `hysplit_dispersion()` function (and possibly waiting awhile, since met files will need to be downloaded), 24 CSV files with particle position will become available in the working directory:
+After executing the `hysplit_dispersion()` function (and possibly waiting awhile, since met files will need to be downloaded), 24 CSV files with particle position will become available in a subdirectory within the working directory.

-- `GIS_part_[001]_ps.csv`

-Also, there will be 24 .jpg image files with particles overlaid onto a map at each hour of the model run:

-- `map---disp(forward)-12-03-12-00-lat_42.83752_long_-80.30364-height_5-24h-[001].jpg`

-A binary file containing gridded concentrations will be available in the working directory:

-- `grid--disp(forward)-12-03-12-00-lat_42.83752_long_-80.30364-height_5-24h`

-The met files that were automatically downloaded will remain in the working directory:

-- `gdas1.mar12.w1`
-- `gdas1.mar12.w2`
-- `gdas1.mar12.w3`
-- `gdas1.mar12.w4`
-- `gdas1.mar12.w5`

 One or more snapshot plots of the data can be generated using the `hysplit_dispersion_plot()` function.
 If a dispersion data frame is available, the function can be called to reference that data and generate particle plots at every hour of the model run: